-"We got everything here in Brooklyn.
-They can keep Manhattan," said John Coppola, co-owner of the grilled sandwich truck, Foodfreaks.
+“We got everything here in Brooklyn.
+They can keep Manhattan,” said John Coppola, co-owner of the grilled sandwich trunk, Foodfreaks.

 The 31-year-old native of Brooklyn, one of New York’s City’s five boroughs, and brothers David and Stephen Cusato are among a new breed of ambitious cooks who think they can succeed outside of Manhattan.

-Cheaper rents in growing neighborhoods have allowed chefs of diverse backgrounds to elevate hot dogs and other comfort food or popularize foreign dishes like jerk chicken.
+Cheaper rents in growing neighbourhoods have allowed chefs of diverse backgrounds to elevate hot dogs and other comfort food or popularize foreign dishes like jerk chicken.